 Add the shrimp and onion/garlic mixture in just long enough to heat.
 You don’t want the shrimp to cook anymore.

 Boom!
-Divide the grits evenly onto four plates.
+Divide the hot grits evenly onto four plates.
 Top with the shrimp mixture, bacon and the reserved green onions.
-We think it’s the best shrimp and grits ever!

 Shrimp and Grits — The Only Recipe You Will Ever Need